 The internship combines the two issues Susan Heck was most passionate about by enhancing our training and mentorship of undergraduates while they work on a project of their choosing that focuses on an underserved population.

 The Susan Heck Summer Student Internship is open to Stanford undergraduates.
-During the internship, students will work on their own gender-related research project and mentor a high school intern.
+During the internship, students will work on their own gender-related research project and attend weekly intern workshops and events.
 At the end of the summer internship program, Susan Heck interns will be expected to present their research to the Institute.
-In addition, Interns will work with Clayman staff members and researchers on additional projects, and will have the opportunity to get valuable research and work experience in a dynamic office environment.
+In addition, interns will work with Clayman Institute staff members and researchers on additional projects, and will have the opportunity to get valuable research and work experience in a dynamic office environment.

 Dates and Stipend

 - The internship will run from approximately June 20th – August 26th, 2022 (10 weeks).

 - It will be a full-time position (40 hours per week) paid with a $7,500 stipend (plus need-based supplement as applicable).

 The Susan Heck Summer Internship program is for current Stanford students.

 Students wishing to participate in the internship must meet all of the following criteria: